lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Composite ML-KEM algorithms MAY be employed for one or more recipients in the CMS enveloped-data content type [RFC5652], the CMS authenticated-data content type [RFC5652], or the CMS authenticated-enveloped-data content type [RFC5083].
 In each case, the KEMRecipientInfo [RFC9629] is used with the chosen Composite ML-KEM Algorithm to securely transfer the content-encryption key from the originator to the recipient.

-All recommendations for using CompositeML-KEM in CMS are fully aligned with the use of ML-KEM in CMS {{I-D.ietf-lamps-cms-kyber}}.
+All recommendations for using Composite ML-KEM in CMS are fully aligned with the use of ML-KEM in CMS {{I-D.ietf-lamps-cms-kyber}}.

 ## RecipientInfo Conventions {#sec-using-recipientInfo}